B-UMMI/Chewie-NS/docs/user/tutorial.rst

     Received 0 new alleles for 7 loci and sent 47 for 7 loci.

-Since the schema has not been changed since its upload, the synchronization process will not retrieve alleles from chewie-NS.
-Our local schema includes alleles that are not in chewie-NS and the synchronization process will send those alleles to chewie-NS, waiting for the insertion process to finish and receiving the set of identifiers that were attributed to the novel alleles.
+Since the schema has not been modified since the upload date, the synchronization process will not retrieve alleles from chewie-NS.
+Our local schema includes alleles that are not in chewie-NS and the synchronization process will send those alleles to chewie-NS, waiting for the insertion process to finish and return the set of identifiers that were attributed to the novel alleles.
 The ``SyncSchema`` process will reassign allele identifiers to local alleles based on the identifiers attributed by chewie-NS and re-determine representative sequences for the loci that were altered.
 The schema had not been altered since its upload and chewie-NS attributed the same allele identifiers that were already being used in the local schema.
 Thus, the sequence headers will be shortened and the synchronization process will simply remove the ``*`` from the headers.
-The file structure will be changed to (we have included the mapping between th old identifiers with ``*`` and the new identifers without):
+The file structure will be changed to (we have included the mapping between the new identifiers and the old identifiers with ``*``):

 ::